-It is important to maintain oil pressure within acceptable limits.
-For further information on engine oil and normal operating pressures, see the Engine Operation and Maintenance Manual.
-If the oil pressure fails to rise within 10 seconds after the engine starts, stop the engine and determine the cause.
+If the oil pressure fails to rise within 10 seconds of starting the engine, stop the engine and determine the cause.
 Check the engine manufacturer's manual for the correct oil pressure ranges for your vehicle's engine.

-If the oil pressure suddenly drops, or the audible alarm and engine oil pressure warning light come on while driving, safely stop the engine and address the issue.
-For further information on engine gauges and operating your engine properly, refer to Engine Maintenance material.
+If the oil pressure suddenly drops, or the audible alarm and engine oil pressure telltale (see Low Oil Pressure on page 30) come on while driving, safely stop the engine and address the issue.
+For further information on engine gauges and operating your engine properly, see Engine Maintenance on page 255.